Meet the Basic Science Trainee Committee

 Jaskaran Singh

-PhD Student in Neuroscience | INRS – Institut national de la recherche scientifique
+PhD student, Department of Neuroscience, Institut national de la recherche scientifique (INRS)

 Ohanes Ashekyan

-Ph.D.
-Candidate in Cellular and Molecular Medicine, Sprott Centre for Stem Cell Research, Ottawa Hospital Research Institute (OHRI) | Department of Cellular and Molecular Medicine at the University of Ottawa
+PhD student, Department of Cellular and Molecular Medicine, Sprott Centre for Stem Cell Research, Ottawa Hospital Research Institute (OHRI) | University of Ottawa

 Magda Lesinski

-PhD Candidate in Integrative Physiology, McMaster University
+PhD student, Department of Integrative Physiology, McMaster University

 Sean Ng